GabrielElkadiki/intro-to-MicroBlaze-workshop/README.md

 Launch Vivado open the tcl console below
-Navigate to the tcl console and type in'cd "Your Project Directory" to navigate to the script path Then type in: source build.tcl
+Navigate to the tcl console and type in'cd "Your Project Directory" to navigate to the script path Then type in: source <your script name>.tcl
 Note: Ensure the script is not located in a directory with a space in it

 (i.e C:/Users/Gabriel Elkadiki/project)